AI Policy

 Technology is incredible—it’s how I’m able to share my work with the world.
 I also have a lot of concerns about GenAI and its impact on creativity, spirituality, and our connection with Nature.
 Deepfakes, the unauthorized scraping of artists’ and writers’ creative material for model training, not to mention the sheer amount of energy it takes to use GenAI…for those reasons and more, I choose right now to avoid GenAI in the creation of my art.

 Also, I’m a writer.
 That means I write.
-I cannot and do not ask a machine to do it for me.
+I cannot and do not ask a machine to do it for me and then claim that it is mine.